u53rv47/Django-Blog/README.md

 # Django-Blog

-Demo website for Personal Blog using Django
+Demo website for Personal Blog using Django.

+Concept covered like Models, Forms, Views and Sessions.